How to Convert a Lead to an Account

 - FSR - Post-Meeting Referral

-- ⚠️ Be sure to select the correct engagement type so reporting remains accurate.
+Important: Be sure to select the correct engagement type so reporting remains accurate.

-- Handle Opportunities
+Step 5: Handle Opportunities

-- If the opportunity is not required for your transactional purposes, please close the opportunity after conversion.
+After you select an engagement type, Salesforce may automatically create an Opportunity.
+If the opportunity is not required for your transactional purposes, close the opportunity after conversion.

-- Account Created
+Step 6: Account Created

-- Once the lead is converted, it becomes an account record in Salesforce.
+Once the lead is converted, it becomes an account record in Salesforce.

 - Use the correct Engagement Type naming convention for consistency.